OpenTreeOfLife/phylesystem-api/docs/README.md

     {
         "error": 1,
-        "description": "Could not pull!
+        "description": "Could not push!
 Details: ..."
     }

-where the description will usually contain the full error reported by Git.
+where the description will contain a stacktrace.

 ### Using different author information